microsoft/app-store-vsts-extension/README.md

 ### Two-Factor Authentication

-We do not recommend using two-factor authentication if you're using Microsoft-hosted build agents.
 Apple authentication is region specific, and Microsoft-hosted agents may not be in the same region as your developer machine.
-Instead, we recommend that you create a separate Apple ID that doesn't have two-factor authentication enabled with a strong password and restricted access.
+Instead, we recommend that you create a separate Apple ID with a strong password and restricted access.
 See [this](https://docs.fastlane.tools/best-practices/continuous-integration/#separate-apple-id-for-ci) link for more details.

-If the Apple account used to publish the app has two-factor authentication enabled, you need to setup the `Fastlane Session` variable on the Apple App Store service connection.
+To use two-factor authentication, you need to setup the `Fastlane Session` variable on the Apple App Store service connection.

 1. Create the fastlane session token by following these [instructions](https://docs.fastlane.tools/best-practices/continuous-integration/#use-of-application-specific-passwords-and-spaceauth).